 --If you both are to perform a dance number and none of you is comfortable with it, then let the photographer know this.
 He might just give you some poses, suiting your personality and chemistry and you both might end up looking like a dance pro.

 --Whatever profile (left or right) you believe comes best in your photography, inform this to the photographer.
 He will work according to your comfort from the very first go then.

-A photographer becomes as tired as you all in the process of bringing out the best moments from the day, considering this fact, it is crucial to stick to the time frame which you have pre decided with your wedding photographer.
+A photographer becomes as tired as you all in the process of bringing out the best moments from the day, considering this fact, it is crucial to stick to the time frame which you have pre-decided with your wedding photographer.
 Keeping him for “10 more minutes” seems unacceptable to the photographer as she/he too has set up some time graph from his busy schedule.
-So it is just to treat the photographer as a photographer only and not as a last minute emergency button to save the day by capturing few more shots.
+So it is just to treat the photographer as a photographer only and not as a last-minute emergency button to save the day by capturing a few more shots.

 Ask your wedding photographer as many questions you want.
 Asking questions and getting the answers from your photographer will only make the communication in between the two of you more meaningful and transparent.
 This will make your photographer interpret your requirements and expectations much better and he will deliver desired results.
 But there is one humble request and that is to maintain the balance in between being curious and getting in the nerves of the photographer.
 Rest all is smooth.

 You should be very clear about the advance booking conditions of the photographer.
 Some of them charge 100%, some charge 50% and some charge 25%.
 So before any confusion crops up, it is better to communicate as clearly as possible with the photographer.